dchen71/the_odin_project/README.md

 # ODIN
-Contains projects and misc. files for the one eyed god
+Contains projects and files for the Odin Project